odh-labs/rag-finetuning-demo/README.md

-# Repo with instructions to set up RAG, Fine-Tuning and Serving demos/workshops for LLM.
+# Repo with instructions to set up RAG, Fine-Tuning and Serving demos/workshops for LLMs on OpenShift AI.